davidjguru/davidjguru.github.io/_posts/2021-06-28-php-coding-reverse-geocoding-to-load-taxonomy-terms.md

 Have you ever had to perform geocoding?
 I mean, the exercise of getting some kind of data from stuff like a specific naming in order to get values like longitude and latitude.
 It had been a long time since I had used the know as "Geographic Information Systems" (GIS), when I was a young (and naive) Java developer...
 <!--more-->

 The fact is that I recently had to perform some tasks related to Geocoding: I needed to get some values from latitude and longitude values, the so-called "Reverse Geocoding".
 My goal was fill out a Drupal taxonomy and populating a related field in a specific content type.
-I have decided to compile my case notes here in a sequential way, but the experience was previously published separately as a sucession of Gitlab Snippets and Gist from Github that you can follow from here:
+I have decided to compile my case notes here in a sequential way, but the experience was previously published separately as a sucession of Gitlab Snippets and Gist from Github that you can follow from here.

+**TL;DR** -> This is a post about how to execute Reverse Geocoding for populating a taxonomy term field in Drupal 8 || 9.

 * [Drupal 8 || 9 - Reverse Geocoding using external Service from PHP](https://gist.github.com/davidjguru/0ba7b135ae2d9738278c5dff2a311e09)